-One of the perks of signing up for any of the Shopify pricing plans is that they give you the ability to process credit cards right out of the box without the need for a 3rd party provider.
+One of the perks of signing up for any of the Shopify pricing plans is that they give you the ability to process credit card payments right out of the box without the need for a 3rd party provider.

-Their payment processing solution is called Shopify Payments and it’s very convenient for new online store owners.
+Their credit card payments solution is called Shopify Payments and it’s very convenient for new online store owners.

 However, the downside to Shopify Payments is that it’s a lot more expensive than almost every 3rd party credit card processor out there.

 For example, a store that makes 10K/month can probably get a 2.2% credit processing fee from Authorize.net whereas Shopify charges credit card processing fees of 2.9%.

 If you can find cheaper credit card rates elsewhere, then why would you stick with Shopify Payments?

-The reason is because Shopify charges a transaction fee if you DO NOT use their payment platform.
+The reason is because Shopify charges transaction fees if you use an external payment gateway provider.

-This transaction fee starts at 2% for the basic plan and drops to .5% on the advanced plan.
-Bottom line, Shopify essentially forces you to use their payment platform.
+Their transaction fees start at 2% for the basic Shopify plan and drops to .5% on the advanced Shopify plan.
+Bottom line, Shopify essentially forces you to use their payment processing platform.

 The Cost Of Shopify Apps

-The unfortunate reality of using Shopify is that their base shopping cart has very few features out of the box.
-As a result, most Shopify users end up paying for 3rd party apps that extend Shopify’s functionality.
+The unfortunate reality is that the basic Shopify shopping cart has very few features out of the box.
+As a result, most users end up paying additional Shopify costs for 3rd party apps that extend Shopify’s functionality.

-The majority of apps in Shopify’s app store carry a monthly recurring fee and these costs must be taken into account when you calculate that overall price of Shopify.
+The majority of apps in the Shopify app store carry a monthly recurring fee and these costs must be taken into account when you calculate that overall price of Shopify.

-In fact, it is not unusual for ecommerce store owners to pay hundreds of dollars per month for apps on top of Shopify’s base plan.
+In fact, it is not unusual for ecommerce store owners to pay hundreds of dollars per month for apps on top of the basic Shopify plan.

-My advice to you when it comes to shopping for apps, is to only pay for apps that definitively contribute to your bottom line.
+My advice to you when it comes to buying apps on the Shopify app store, is to only pay for apps that definitively contribute to your bottom line.

 Other Shopify Costs

-Even though Shopify handles most of the heavy lifting for your online store website, there are a few additional costs that you still have to worry about on any Shopify pricing plan.
+Even though Shopify handles most of the heavy lifting for your online store website, there are a few additional costs that you have to worry about on any Shopify pricing plan.

 For one thing, Shopify does NOT provide you with a free domain.
 To register your own domain, Shopify will charge you $9 per year but in general you should host all of your website domains at a neutral 3rd party registrar like Go Daddy or NameCheap.

-In addition, Shopify does not provide you with the capability to send email from your own custom domain out of the box either.
+In addition, no Shopify plan provides you with the capability to send email from your own custom domain out of the box either.

 Instead, if you want to send email under yourdomain.com, you’ll need to sign up for an email provider like Zoho Mail or GSuite.

-The easiest way to save money on Shopify is to pay for a year upfront vs paying month to month.
+The easiest way to save money on any Shopify plan is to pay for a year upfront vs paying month to month.

-Shopify does not advertise this on their website, but you can save up to 25% if you choose to pay for 3 years in advance.
-In fact, here’s how the discount typically works.
+Shopify does not advertise this on their website, but you can save 25% if you choose to pay for 1 year in advance.

 If you plan on sticking with Shopify in the long run, then it’s in your best interests to pay for as much upfront as you possibly can.